MicrosoftDocs/Advertising/advertising/bingads-13/ad-insight-service/suggestkeywordsfromexistingkeywords.md

 # SuggestKeywordsFromExistingKeywords Service Operation - Ad Insight
 Suggests keywords that could perform better than the specified keywords.

+> [!NOTE]
+> Starting January 7, the *SuggestionType* request body element will no longer be supported, and all responses will default to provider type *4*.

 ::: zone pivot="soap"

 ## <a name="request"></a>Request Elements